 Contrary to popular belief, there’s no stopping for wine tasting on this tour, but you’ll be treated to beautiful scenery in the stringybark forest of Cleland National Park.
 Keep your eyes peeled for echidnas, kangaroos, koalas and bandicoots.

 7. Greenhill Recreation Park to Mount Lofty via Chambers Gully

 4 to 6 hours return (17.8 kilometres)

-Take in the views across Adelaide from the quiet Greenhill Recreation Park before heading through picturesque Cleland Conservation Park before reaching Mount Lofty Summit.
+Take in the views across Adelaide from the quiet Greenhill Recreation Park before heading through picturesque Cleland National Park before reaching Mount Lofty Summit.